Fun Things To Do in Phoenix with Kids Outdoors

 Hiking with Kids in Phoenix

-South mountain is “is one of the largest municipally managed parks in the nation and consists of three mountain ranges.”
-We found a path that was around 2 miles and took us to the top of a mountain and back around.
-We are still getting used to traveling without a stroller and I was so excited for the freedom to walk on these winding rocky paths that would have otherwise not been able to explore.
+South Mountain “is one of the largest municipally managed parks in the nation and consists of three mountain ranges.”
+We found a path around 2 miles, taking us to the top of a mountain and back around.
+We are still getting used to traveling without a stroller, and I was so excited for the freedom to walk on these winding rocky paths that I would have otherwise not been able to explore.